JorreJ/holbertonschool-portfolio/README.md

 - As a user, I want to search for a specific book by title or author, so that I can find it quickly.

 #### Should Have
-- As a staff member, I want to categorize books(e.g., novels, documentaries), so that they're easier to roganize and find.
+- As a staff member, I want to categorize books(e.g., novels, documentaries), so that they're easier to organize and find.
 - As a user, I want to filter books by category or status (available/ Not available), so that I can narrow my search.
 - As a staff member, I want to edit or delete book records, so that I can correct mistakes or remove old data.